Evolution and determinants of firm-level systemic risk in local production networks: Results

 \subsection{Sector composition of ESRI plateaux}

 We now focus on the most risky firms, namely those that belong to the ESRI ranking plateaux.
-For each year, we select plateau firms as the top 0.1\% of the corresponding ESRI ranking (see Supplementary Materials \ref{si:plateaux_sectors} for the full list of NACE4 sectors of these companies).
+For each year, we select plateau firms as the top 0.1\% of the corresponding ESRI ranking (see Supplementary Materials S16 for the full list of NACE4 sectors of these companies).
 Figure \ref{fig3}A provides a graphical illustration of the time evolution of the empirical network composed of only the plateau firms, colored by NACE2 sector and sized according to their ESRI values.
-The set of plateau firms changes throughout the years (Figure \ref{fig3}B), with a Jaccard index between consecutive years of about 0.5 in ordinary times (meaning that about half of the firms remain in the plateau from one year to the next one) and of 0.7 for the COVID years 2020-2022 (pointing to a rather stable composition of the plateaux).
+Figure \ref{fig3}B shows the empirical and null model trends of ESRI only for the plateau firms.
+Notably, these trends are not affected by the 2018 drop that we see for the full networks, and the null model ESRI is always significantly above the empirical value, with the gap between the two widening during Covid.
+This supports our previous results, as plateau firms are mostly large companies as well as suppliers of essential goods (see Supplementary Materials S7) that are likely present in the network even before the introduction of RTIR in 2018.

+Figure \ref{fig3}C further shows that the set of plateau firms changes throughout the years, with a Jaccard index between consecutive years of about 0.5 in ordinary times (meaning that about half of the firms remain in the plateau from one year to the next one) and of 0.7 for the Covid years 2020-2022 (pointing to a rather stable composition of the plateaux).
 Among the top firms, a few remain in the plateau for the entire period analyzed.
 They correspond to NACE2 code 35 (electricity, gas, steam and air conditioning supply) and 28 (manufacture of machinery and equipment).
-In addition, all plateau firms belong to only a handful of industrial sectors (see Supplementary Materials \ref{si:nace2_plateaux} for more details).
+In addition, all plateau firms belong to only a handful of industrial sectors (see Supplementary Materials S17 for more details).